 Neighborhood support and concerns

-We encourage Charlotte residents, local business members, bus riders, cyclists, motorists and pedestrians who regularly travel this route to provide feedback on their experiences in our survey that will soon be available on this website.
+We encourage Charlotte residents, local business members, bus riders, cyclists, motorists and pedestrians who regularly travel this route to provide feedback on their experiences in our survey that will be available soon.

 While the pilot program is in effect, paint striping will be modified as necessary along 4th Street to define the bus/bike lane from the general-purpose travel lanes.
 In addition, notices will be distributed in the neighborhood and appropriate signage will be posted along the route.
 CDOT and CATS personnel will work to ensure safe travel along 4th Street for the duration of the pilot program.